CONNECT-Solution/CONNECT/README.md

 ###Run the Validation Suite via SoapUI
 The Validation Suite can be run with SoapUI.
 First, follow the instructions "Setting up SoapUI" below.

 Set the property "GatewayPropDir" in ConnectValidation-soapui-project.properties in the Validation Suite directory.
 This should be set to the gateway configuration directory.
-For GlassFish this is <GlassFish home>/domains/domain1/config/nhin; there is an equivalent in WebSphere,JBoss and WebLogic.
+For GlassFish this is <GlassFish home>/domains/domain1/config/nhin; there is an equivalent in WebSphere, JBoss and WebLogic.

 Run the Validation Suite project file ConnectValidation-soapui-project.xml via SoapUI's command line runner testrunner.sh (or testrunner.bat in Windows).